gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/associating-project-permissions-gij-cloud.md

 ---

 title: Associating project permissions
-description:
+description: How to configure project-level permissions for Git integrations and repositories
 taxonomy:
     category: git-integration-for-jira-cloud

 ---

-Integrations and/or repositories can be associated with one or more Jira projects to restrict which users can view development information.
+Integrations and repositories can be associated with one or more Jira projects to restrict which users can view development information.
 All newly-connected repositories or integrations are associated with all Jira projects by default.

-This feature is displayed on the following locations:
+This feature is displayed in the following locations:

 <ul>
     <li><b style='background-color:#EAE5FE; padding:1px 5px; color:#412C92; border-radius:3px; margin: 0 5px; font-size: small;'>REPOSITORY</b> Manage repositories page ➜ <img src='/wp-content/uploads/actions-icon.png' /> Actions ➜ Edit repository ➜ <b>Feature settings</b>.</li>